waylovely-project/android-compositor/README.md

 # Waylovely
 Run all your Linux graphical apps on Android 💖✨✨✨

+## Development
+The development is splitted up in different repositories!!

+- [Smithay](https://github.com/Smithay/smithay) - The Waylovely Project contributes a backend in Smithay for use in Android applications!!
+Here is our [PR](https://github.com/Smithay/smithay/pull/711)!
+- [xdg-desktop-portal-android](https://github.com/waylovely-project/xdg-desktop-portal-android) - In order for desktop Linux apps to use relevant Android APIs, we need .
+So we have this Xdg Desktop Portal implementation for Android.
+This is also useful for SDL-based applications!!
+SDL actually can render without the need of a Wayland compositor but the app might depend on Portals.

 <!--## Step 1: Getting the compositor -->

 ### Related Things